PatrickMatthiesen/Security-Handin-2-Dice-Roll/README.md

 # Security Hand-in 2 Dice Roll

-To create keys, in the terminal run:
+To create keys, in the terminal run the command:

 ```sh
 cd keys && bash create.sh && cd ..